blackberry/Cascades-Samples/imageloader/README.md

 ## Sample Description:

- The ImageLoader sample demonstrates how a call is made to perform a network operation in the background and display the results back into the UI at a separate time
+ The ImageLoader sample demonstrates how a call is made to perform a network operation in the background and display the results back into the UI at a separate time.

  The app makes a call to retrieve 10 images from the WikiMedia website.
 The network operation is performed in the background, when the response is retrieved, it shows an activity bar in the UI while each image is downloaded and converted into a QImage in a background thread.
-Each thread runs independently and updates the UI as image download and processing completes
+Each thread runs independently and updates the UI as image download and processing completes.

 ## Feature summary
  - Runs multiple threads each updating the UI independently